-Earthwise Aware’s guiding principles and values: Humility, Empathy (key ingredients in the ethical discourse), and scientific evidence based Knowledge.
+Earthwise Aware’s guiding principles and values: Humility, Empathy (key ingredients in the ethical discourse), and both scientific evidence based Knowledge, and traditional ecological knowledge.

 Of course, because we are focused on bettering nature conservation and animal welfare practice ethics, then it is expected that we explain our own ethics and value.

 For a start, ethics is not easy to define, follow, and –even less– promote.
 The issue with the word ‘ethics’ is that it is an obscure term charged with dozens of branches and countless facets that developed for centuries as variations in the field of philosophical ethics.

 The term ‘ethics’ is generally overused, often misused as it has become a vernacular term for both ‘principles’ and for “something that is ‘morally’ good”.
 It almost always is perceived as an opinion, when it should be seen as a knowledge-based process.
 All of that is kind of confusing we know, however, it’s still the best-suited term for describing our/EwA principles and inquiry process.

 About Earthwise Aware Ethics Specifically

 For us, in its simplest form Ethics is actually an inquiry, an investigation methodology.
 It’s not really a result.
 The results of ethics can be policies, regulations, moral codes, business practices, guidelines and etiquettes in our case.
 But these are only the outcomes of an ethical discourse.
 In other words, the word ethics is often used interchangeably for the process (what it is) and its results.
 It’s a bit like confusing a pregnancy (the process) with the baby (one outcome).
 We prefer to see it as an informed journey.

 Now if we need to label the type of EwA ‘ethics’, then we belong to the branch called applied ethics.
 Specifically, our field of application is environmental & conservation ethics.